Magyartanulas/magyartanulas.github.io/Section9.md

 * Bogi imád mindent, ami szép. - (Bogi adores all that is beautiful.)
 * Még imádtam játszani a focit, annak ellenére rosszul játszottam. - (I still loved playing football, even though I played badly.)
-* Jobban szeretnéd, ha imádnánk a halált? - (Would you rather we worship death?)
+* Ha Siri jobb lenne, akkor mindenki imádná az új iPhone-at. - (If Siri were better, then everyone would love the new iPhone.)

 ## Szerelem - Romantic Love
 ---

 `Szerelem` (noun) is the romantic love reserved only for one's partner.
-The act of falling in love is expressed with `szeret` but the state of being in love is expressed with `szerelmes`.
+The act of falling in love is expressed with `beleszeret` but the state of being in love is expressed with `szerelmes`.
 Not to be confused with the verb `szerel`.

 ![Szerelmes](https://magyartanulas.github.io/public/szerelmes.jpg)